Frequently Asked Questions

 I live way out in the boonies now, so I'm not always able to send out packages right away.
 I will do so asap, but please be sure to allow time for shipping when ordering a gift.

 Sadly, not yet.
 I love listening to audiobooks myself though, so I absolutely intend to get them available in audiobook form some time sooner rather than later!

 Can I join your street team to receive new releases before the public?

 Absolutely!
 My street team is open for applications.
-As of 12/2/2021, my next book has not yet been announced.
-But street team members and newsletter subscribers will get access to all the exciting details before the general public.
+Things will really start gearing up in early 2024.
+Street team members and newsletter subscribers will get access to all the exciting details before the general public.
 If you want in on the fun, go ahead and sign up!
-You'll get an email when I'm getting ready to make announcements for my next novel.
 Thanks for your interest in joining my street team!